nyrulna/School-Inequality-EDA/README.md

-This project explores a dataset of U.S. schools using SQL to identify trends in test scores, funding, poverty levels, and school types.
+This project is an EDA on a dataset of U.S. schools using SQL to identify trends in test scores, funding, poverty levels, and school types.

 ##  Objectives